 There are different popular hosting providers like Bluehost, SiteGround, Hostinger, and more that offer various hosting plans starting from shared hosting to dedicated hosting.
 Depending on the types of hosting plan you select your bandwidth may vary but these hosting providers offer free SSL certificates for all their plans.
 So you can check the features offered by them before selecting a hosting plan for your website.

-If you are facing difficulty or looking for help then you can always reach out to our highly experienced wordpress website design professionals to create an attractive and conversion-centric membership website that comes with all the features required to run a successful membership website.
+If you are facing difficulty or looking for help then you can always reach out to our highly experienced WordPress website design company to create an attractive and conversion-centric membership website that comes with all the features required to run a successful membership website.

 3. Select a membership plugin